Skeletonek/slb_ljpm_oss/README.md

 ## Supported platforms

 ### {- WARNING! -}
-{- As of 2.0-Alpha+6, support for ARMv7 devices with Android OS has been dropped -}
+{- As of 2.0.0, support for ARMv7 devices with Android OS has been dropped -}

 - Microsoft Windows x86_64
   - Windows 10 22H2+
   - Windows 11 23H2+
-- Linux x86_64 distributions with X11 or Wayland windowing system, OpenGL / Vulkan drivers and active support.
-(This excludes distros with only security support)
+- Linux x86_64 distributions with X11 or Wayland windowing system and free and official security support.
   - Ubuntu 20.04 Focal Fossa
   - Ubuntu 22.04 Jammy Jellyfish
   - Ubuntu 24.04 Noble Numbat